The Great Highland Bagpipe

 free of charge, a printed copy of this workbook.

-we will use it as the textbook for the course.
+we will follow its lessons for the course.
 It is published by The National Piping Centre in Scotland.

 Note: Do NOT buy The Highland Bagpipe Tutor Book: A Step by Step Guide as Taught by the Piping Centre.

 That is a more extensive course, and is quite different from ours.
-That book will be listed at $50 - 55.
+That book will be listed at $60 or so.

 A “practice chanter”, which is a quieter version of the part of the bagpipe that is played with the

 fingers.
-We will have some used practice chanters for sale, and some that can be lent out.
-If you purchase
+We may have some used practice chanters for sale, and some that can be lent out.
+If you want to purchase

-a new chanter, it will cost at most $70.
+a new chanter, prices start at around $85.
 See Get a chanter and the book below for reliable vendors.

 SAP&D Contact Us.
 Please include any experience you have had, what city you live in, and your age